 There is, however, one disadvantage to living in the suburbs of Atlanta, and that is the commute into the city for work.
 It is a large, sprawling city, notorious for high traffic congestion.
 Expats should consider living in an area where they have easy access to public transport.
 The Metropolitan Atlanta Rapid Transit Authority (MARTA) provides buses and trains.
 The railway connects all the main areas of Atlanta and can save commuters a lot of time and frustration.
 In some areas, there is a 'park and ride' system for commuters who do not live within walking distance of public transport.

 Families moving to Atlanta with children can rest assured that the city is known for its high standard of education.
-The city is home to some of the best universities in the US and there are also many excellent public and private schools in Atlanta.
+The city is home to some of the best universities in the US, and there are also many excellent public and private schools in Atlanta.
+Atlanta, home to the Center for Disease Control, has excellent healthcare standards but higher than average healthcare costs, so newcomers are advised to get private health insurance if they're not yet covered.

 Atlanta continues to increase in popularity as a relocation destination, and those moving to the city can look forward to living in an exciting destination with a high quality of life.